maths/moodle-qtype_stack/doc/en/Developer/CAS_evaluatable.md

 in the cache all of which directly affect response time and the upkeep costs of the system.

-From the old model the thigns that best match these are CASText, getting the results of PRTs, and generating the LaTeX values for validation messages.
+From the old model the things that best match these are CASText, getting the results of PRTs, and generating the LaTeX values for validation messages.

 # The new class hierarchy of base level objects